vicious-widgets/vicious/README.md

 **vicious.widgets.volume**

 Provides volume levels and state of requested mixers.
-Supported platforms: Linux (required tool: amixer), FreeBSD.
+Supported platforms: GNU/Linux (required tool: amixer), FreeBSD.

-- Arguments (per platform):
+* Arguments (per platform):
-  * Linux: takes either a single argument containing the ALSA mixer control as an argument, i.e. `"Master"`, or a table passed as command line arguments to [amixer(1)](https://linux.die.net/man/1/amixer), i.e `{"PCM", "-c", "0"}` or `{"Master", "-D", "pulse"}`.
+  * GNU/Linux: takes either a single argument containing the ALSA mixer control as an argument, e.g. `"Master"`, or a table passed as command line arguments to [amixer(1)](https://linux.die.net/man/1/amixer), i.e `{"PCM", "-c", "0"}` or `{"Master", "-D", "pulse"}`.
-  * FreeBSD: takes the mixer control as an argument, i.e. `"vol"`
+  * FreeBSD: takes the mixer control as an argument, e.g. `"vol"`
-- Returns:
+* Returns:
-  * Linux: returns 1st value as the volume level and 2nd as the mute state of the requested control
+  * GNU/Linux: returns 1st value as the volume level and 2nd as the mute state of the requested control
   * FreeBSD: returns 1st value as the volume level of the left channel, 2nd as the volume level of the right channel and 3rd as the mute state of the